DaveWestFGCU/DaveWestFGCU/README.md

 I'm Dave, a senior in [Florida Gulf Coast University](https://www.fgcu.edu/)'s software engineering bachelor's program (class of Spring 2025).

 I currently have 4 ongoing projects:
-- As a research assistant, I'm working on an NLP project [using GenAI to augment datasets](https://github.com/DaveWestFGCU/NLP_Augmentation_via_GenAI) for improving textual classifier models.
+- As a research assistant, I'm heading an NLP project [using GenAI to augment datasets](https://github.com/DaveWestFGCU/NLP_Augmentation_via_GenAI) for improving textual classifier models.
 - As a senior in the SWE program, I'm part of a team developing a resume screening tool utilizing GenAI in conjunction with an industry partner.
 - As a personal project, I'm creating a game around game-building, using GenAI to code a game of your choosing and iteratively improve it (without the player writing any code).
 - And as a hobby I'm currently [solving Advent of Code puzzles](https://github.com/DaveWestFGCU/AdventOfCode_2024) throughout the month of December.